cpaterno/csc-212-s18/lab-12/README.md

 ```C++
 std::cout << "The letter " << let << " appears " << amt << " time(s), which is " percent "% of all the letters." << std::endl;
 ```
+You should make your modifications in either of the spell check methods, or in a separate method if you wish.
+Be sure to print each percent as a `double` to ensure more accurate results.

-After successfully implementing the first letter frequency counter, answer the following questions:
+After successfully implementing the first letter frequency counter, answer the related questions in section 5:

-* Did you choose to use a `map` or an `unordered_map`?
-Why?
-* Would you have chosen differently if you were counting the number of words that started with two- or three-letter clusters?
-Briefly explain your reasoning.

 ## 5. Questions

 The google form is linked [here](https://docs.google.com/forms/d/e/1FAIpQLSdCnVWK7FqA3pbFfQaxuawVdiGuEUW9E2dWSw7S3Oja9p921A/viewform?usp=sf_link).

+**Set questions:**

 * What is the time needed to run the spell checker across the three books using an unordered set?
 * What is the time needed to run the spell checker across the three books using a set?
 * Which one is faster, can you think of some reason why?

+**Map questions:**

+* Did you choose to use a `map` or an `unordered_map`?
+Why?
+* How did the starting letter percents of each word compare between the three books?
+* Which starting letter was most common for each of the three books?
+* Would you have chosen differently if you were counting the number of words that started with two- or three-letter clusters?
+Briefly explain your reasoning.